Working with published documents

 Document history

-There’s information about each published edition available.
+There’s quite a lot of information about each published edition available.
 To see it, do the following:

 1. Click the dot menu for the document.